Community of Practice

-Document remediation in India is informal work.
+Document remediation in the Global South is informal work.
 The people doing it deserve better.

 The industry has not invested in training.
 Most remediators learn through trial and error.
-There are no structured programmes, mentors, or curriculum.
+There are no structured programmes, mentors, or curriculum in most of the Global South.

 There is no credential for this work.
 You can remediate hundreds of documents and have nothing to show for it.
 No certificate, no portfolio, no professional recognition.